maknahar/portfolio/content/blog/error-tracking/index.md

 ---
 title: Error Tracking in Chrome Extensions
-date: "2020-09-20T12:00:00.00Z"
+date: '2020-09-20T12:00:00.00Z'
-description: "How to Track and Fix Errors that Occur in Chrome Extensions"
+description: 'How to Track and Fix Errors that Occur in Chrome Extensions'
 ---

 _Note: I originally published this article on [ChromeExtensionKit](https://ChromeExtensionKit.com)._